easy-swoole/doc-old/En/Event/mainServerCreate.md

 {
 }
 ```

-## Framework created states
+## Work completed
-At the time of execution of the event, `EasySwoole` has completed the following tasks：
+At the time of execution of the event, the following tasks have been completed:
 - Framework initialization events
 - All configuration values are loaded
 - The main Swoole Server instance has been created